 In 2010, Lt.
 Col. Werback was assigned to the 18th Engineer Brigade, Germany where she served as Brigade Public Affairs Officer and deployed in support of Operation Enduring Freedom.
 While deployed, she served as the Public Works Officer with the Construction Management Team during Operation Devil Hammer, the Ghazni rapid base expansions for the 82nd Airborne.

-In November 2012, Maj.
-Werback assumed command of the 902nd Engineer Company.
+In November 2012, Lt.
+Col. Werback assumed command of the 902nd Engineer Company.
 Her command culminated in a two-month long deployment to Mihail Kogălniceanu Airbase, Romania, to construct a personnel staging facility.

 From 2015 - 2017, she was assigned to USACE with duties in Fort Belvoir and then Poland at Naval Support Facility-Redzikowo to serve as the military representative for the construction of a U.S missile defense site.
 From 2018 to 2021, she was assigned to the 130th Engineer Brigade in Hawaii as S3 Plans, 84th Engineer Battalion executive officer, and 130th Engineer Brigade executive officer, supporting engineer missions throughout the United States Indo-Pacific Command.

 Lt.
 Col. Werback’s most recent experience was serving as the Aide de Camp to the 55th Chief of Engineers and Commanding General of the US Army Corps of Engineers in Washington, DC.